adoptium/infrastructure/README.md

    back and create an issue to deal with them in the next cycle.
 1. Backup the main war in /usr/share/jenkins to a name with a version suffix in case of corruption to the main jar.
+1. Once the upgrade is done, restart agents which do not auto-restart such as the windows ones not running as s service

 ### Backups